 In accordance with the mandates articulated in Social Services Law 371 and 383, local districts are required to provide and pay for foster care services for youth in need of such services.
-The Department for Children, Youth and Families respectfully requests legislative authorization to enter into a contractual agreement with Millbrook Behavioral Health for the provision of residential foster care services.
-The requested contract term is for May 1, 2025 - April 30, 2026.
+The Department for Children, Youth and Families respectfully requests legislative authorization to enter into contractual arrangements with New York State approved foster care providers for the provision of foster care services for a term of two years starting January 1, 2025 and ending December 31, 2026.
 When children are placed in foster care with a particular provider, Albany County will pay no more than the Maximum State Aid Rate (MSAR) as mandated by New York State.
 If children are placed out of state, Albany County will pay no more than the Approved agency rate by the corresponding state.